 - Developed the skills to pursue independent research from secondary and in some cases primary sources.

 - Learned how to organise their data and articulate their arguments coherently and clearly.

-Each student will have the opportunity for three 1hr supervision sessions with their supervisors.
+Each student will have the opportunity for three 1hr supervision sessions with their primary and secondary supervisors.

 Scope and syllabus

 The dissertation is a core module of the MA in International Studies & Diplomacy; and will be taught through a variety of approaches.

 The submission of the research proposal allows for allocation of supervisors by the module convening team and the supervision to begin (The allocation takes place annually in January, allowing approximately 9 months FT or 21 months PT 2 Yr).
 On the basis of supervised research the student is expected to write a 15,000 word dissertation which:

 - meets acceptable standards of academic writing and presentation;

 - shows a critical understanding of the relevant literature;